bubeck/airspace_germany/README.md

 ## Correctness of airspace

-There is a GitHub Action "check.yml", that checks the airspace file for errors.
+There is a GitHub Action `check.yml`, that automatically checks the airspace file for errors whenever the airspace changes.
 Here is the status of the current available airspace file in regards to this check.
 Even if there are errors, the airspace file is still helpful, because most applications using the file are able to handle those problems.

 ![example workflow](https://github.com/bubeck/airspace_germany/actions/workflows/check.yml/badge.svg)